-Tree diseases such as Ash dieback will likely cause the loss of the majority of Ash trees over the coming years.
+Tree diseases such as Ash dieback will likely cause the loss of most Ash trees over the coming years.
 Additional tree diseases observed in these woodland compartments include Oak Processionary Moth and Horse-chestnut leaf-miner.

 The effects of climate change over the next decade are likely to have significant impacts on the woodland habitat.
 The greatest threat to woodlands from climate change is likely to be an increase in the frequency and severity of summer drought.
 This could lead to an increase in stressed trees which are more susceptible to insect pests and diseases (Natural England and RSPB, 2019).
-In addition the majority of insect pests that currently affect UK woodlands are likely to benefit from climate change as a result of increased activity and reduced winter mortality (Broadmeadow, 2005).
-In addition the risk of wind-throw may increase if the UK experiences more storms (Natural England and RSPB, 2019).
+In addition the majority of insect pests that currently affect UK woodlands are likely to benefit from climate change as a result of increased activity and reduced winter mortality (Broadmeadow, 2005) and the risk of wind-throw may increase if the UK experiences more storms (Natural England and RSPB, 2019).

-The antisocial behaviour as a result of unrestricted public access that threatens the grassland habitats also threatens the woodland.
 A high concentration of dog walking activity increases the likelihood of soil nutrient enrichment encouraging an understorey of species such as Common Nettle and introduces a risk of chemicals such as imidacloprids and fipronil from flea and worming treatment being introduced into the soil, which can kill invertebrates indiscriminately.

+The antisocial behaviour that threatens the grassland habitats also threatens the woodland.

 Fire can be a risk due to unpermitted barbeques and fire pits.
 The woodland has also been used to create tracks for mountain and dirt biking.
 This can damage the woodland through compaction of roots, which can cause trees to fail, as well as poaching/tracking which can prevent understorey growth, and pollution from fuel.
 Littering, including fly-tipping is also a risk.

 While the woodland falls within areas of SSSI and SNCI, it is not the focus of the HLS agreement, and therefore management of the woodland is not funded by this agreement.
 As such, management objectives are minimal, with the focus on at the minimum maintaining the status quo of the woodland.
-Opportunities to explore funding e.g. through BNG unit uplift may enable some of these objectives.
+Opportunities to explore funding through WD2 Woodland Improvement grant and BNG unit uplift may enable some of these objectives.